hazelops/terraform-datadog-monitoring/README.md

 - Create alert monitors for `latency` and `errors` in Datadog.
 - Creates Datadog website synthetics `browser test`, `api test` and `api test with SSL` in Datadog.
-- Create alert monitor in Datadog
+- Create SQS alert monitor in Datadog

 ## Usage